Sangam-ghimire/Bagchaal/README.md

 - Programming Language: C++
-- Game Library: SDL (Simple DirectMedia Layer) along with it's image and music handling packages
+- Game Library: SDL (Simple DirectMedia Layer) along with it's image and music handling packages One can find all the resources needed to deal wiht SDL and parts at: "https://wiki.libsdl.org/SDL2/FrontPage"
 - Version Control: Git

 ## How to Run the Game